hasura/graphql-engine/docs/graphql/manual/getting-started/nhost-simple.rst

 Deploy to Nhost
 ----------------

-Sign up on Nhost and create a project: `Sign up <https://app.nhost.io/register>`_.
+`Sign up <https://app.nhost.io/register>`_ on Nhost and create a project.
 Sign up is free.
 No credit card required.

 .. thumbnail:: ../../../img/graphql/manual/getting-started/nhost-create-project.png

 Open the Hasura console
 -----------------------

-That's it!
 Click on the Hasura Console URL and use your admin secret (`HASURA_GRAPHQL_ADMIN_SECERT`) to login.
 You should now see the Hasura console.

 .. thumbnail:: ../../../img/graphql/manual/getting-started/nhost-go-to-hasura-console.png